22 Jan Mental Competency to Stand Trial and the Housing of Mentally Incompetent Defendants

 States cite overwhelmed psychiatric centers as the reason for such wait times.
 But advocacy groups have found that, often, prisons simply lack the urgency to comply with court orders regarding transfer.
 Some officials also appear willfully ignorant that many of these defendants do not require full-time hospitalization in a psychiatric ward.
 The ACLU describes “competency restoration treatment” as a community-based option.
 This could help address overwhelmed mental hospitals and provide treatment to the mentally incompetent.

 The alternative, incarcerating these individuals indefinitely, increases the likelihood that they will hurt themselves or others.
-Prisons are often unable to provide adequate mental health services to inmates.
-Left untreated, inmates often have issues that result in solitary confinement or administrative segregation, yet another harmful mistreatment of mental illness.
+Prisons are often unable to provide adequate mental health services to those incarcerated.
+Left untreated, prisoners often have issues that result in solitary confinement or administrative segregation, yet another harmful mistreatment of mental illness.

 Mental health remains one of the most ignored social issues of our time.
 Clearly, the United States Supreme Court understands that many people who commit crime have little no control over their actions.
 They have ruled that housing these people inside prisons is detrimental and discriminatory.
 Yet the mentally ill continue to be over-represented and under-treated throughout the justice system.
 It’s beyond time for a more standardized approach to determining mental competency and providing the necessary services to all defendants deemed incompetent to stand trial.